dotnet/AspNetCore.Docs/aspnetcore/security/blazor/webassembly/azure-active-directory-groups-and-roles.md

 The `roles` claim sent by AAD presents the user-defined roles as the `appRoles`'s `value`s set in the manifest file in a JSON array.
 The app must convert the JSON array of roles into individual `role` claims.

 The `CustomUserFactory` shown in the [User-defined groups and AAD built-in Administrative Roles](#user-defined-groups-and-aad-built-in-administrative-roles) section is set up to act on a `roles` claim with a JSON array value.
 Add and register the `CustomUserFactory` in the standalone app or Client app of a Hosted solution as shown in the [User-defined groups and AAD built-in Administrative Roles](#user-defined-groups-and-aad-built-in-administrative-roles) section.
+There's no need to provide code to remove the original `roles` claim, as it is automatically removed by the framework.

 In `Program.Main` of the standalone app or Client app of a Hosted solution, specify the claim named "`roles`" as the role claim: